 Most manufacturers state a ‘page yield’ for their inkjet printers, which means you can work out a cost per page for photo prints for comparison purposes — in theory.

 In practice, however, two things complicate this.
 First, manufacturers don’t tend to state page yields for A4 photo prints, only pages of text and mixed graphics.
-Second, all new printers are supplied with ink cartridges, whether standard capacity and others will be low ‘starter’ capacity, so your first batch of prints will be included in the cost of the printer.
+Second, all new printers are supplied with ink cartridges, so your first batch of prints will be included in the cost of the printer.

 Alternatives to inkjets

 Inkjets aren’t the only option for printing photos at home.
-A popular alternative is a dedicated photo printer like the Canon Selphy CP910 which costs around £79.
+A popular alternative is a dedicated photo printer like the Canon Selphy CP1300 which costs around £90.

 Rather than ink cartridges, these use a printing ribbon and a printing process called ‘dye sublimation’.
 On the plus side, these printers are very compact and photo quality is very impressive.
 Most are limited to prints no larger than 6x4 inches, however, and can’t be used for anything other than photos, so they’re not terribly versatile.

 Refills include both paper and printing ribbon, which makes working out the cost per page much easier.
-A refill pack for the Canon Selphy CP910, for example, costs £23 and prints 108 photos — that’s 21p per postcard-size print.
+A refill pack for the Canon Selphy CP1300, for example, costs £29 and prints 108 photos — that’s about 25p per postcard-size print.

 Pay someone else to do your printing